ayarhlaine/github-users-search/README.md

 ## CI/CD
 [Travis CI](https://travis-ci.com/)

-We use Travis CI (Continuous Integration/Continuous Deployment) to deploy our site automatically to github pages.
+I use Travis CI (Continuous Integration/Continuous Deployment) to deploy our site automatically to github pages.

 ## Current To Do List
 - Complete unit test coverage up to 90 %